Athletics

 Explain to your counselor the equipment necessary to participate in

-this activity and the appropriate clothing for the time of year.
+this activity and the appropriate clothing for the activity and the time

 d.

-At the end of three months, review the chart you created for
+At the end of three months, review your records from requirement

-requirement 3b, and discuss with your counselor what progress you have
+3(b), and discuss with your counselor what progress you have made during

-made during training.
-Tell how your development has affected you
+training.
+Tell how your development has affected you mentally and

 4.